 When is Failed Plastic Surgery Considered Malpractice?

 Plastic surgery can be classified in two ways — reconstructive or cosmetic.
-Overall, it is a specialty type of surgery involving the alteration, restoration, or reconstruction of a part of the human body.
+Overall, it is a special type of surgery involving the alteration, restoration, or reconstruction of a part of the human body.

 Reconstructive plastic surgery is geared toward restoring function and normal appearance and often seeks to correct any deformities caused by trauma or medical conditions, or even birth defects.
 These surgeries are seen as medically necessary.